 On-campus.
 The desktop version is installed on the open-access lab computers where the "Cite While You Write" plug-in is available on Microsoft Word.

-If you are working from off-campus, we recommend setting up the Virtual Private Network (VPN) to increase the success rate for finding full text (https://www.ed.ac.uk/is/vpn)
+If you are working from off-campus, we recommend setting up the Virtual Private Network (VPN) to increase the success rate for finding full text.

 When entering an organisation as the author, add a comma after the entry to avoid splitting the name.
-This will keep the author as 'Scottish Government'.
+This will display the author as 'World Health Organization' (rather than 'Organization, World Health').

-A short video demonstrating how you can use EndNote to insert footnotes in Word, using Chicago (footnotes) style.
+This short video demonstrates how to use EndNote to insert footnotes in Word using the Chicago (footnotes) style.

 Add a page number